boschmitt/tweedledum/docs/installation.rst

 CMake works by generating native makefiles or project files that can be used in the compiler environment of your choice.
 The typical workflow starts with::

-  mkdir builds      # Create a directory to hold the build output. cd build
+  mkdir build      # Create a directory to hold the build output. cd build

 To build the `examples` set the ``TWEEDLEDUM_EXAMPLES`` CMake variable to ``TRUE``::